Architecture overview

 Single Sign-On (SSO)

 Organizations can optionally use Single Sign-On (SSO) to authenticate with and access their PDQ Connect account.
 By utilizing this method, users do not have a set username and password with PDQ.
 Instead, they leverage their existing accounts to access PDQ Connect.
-Existing SSO options are Google, Microsoft Live, and Microsoft Azure AD.
+Existing SSO options are Google, Microsoft Live, Microsoft Azure AD, and bring your own OIDC provider.
 SSO authentication is the recommended option for managing authentication.

 Account retrieval